 POLICY/PROCEDURE #: 68

 SECTION: ADMINISTRATIVE - HUMAN RESOURCES

 SUBJECT: Modified Duty/Return to Work Quick Reference

-DATE: 09/16/21
+DATE: 6/16/2025

 The Return-To-Work procedure is fully described in Modified Duty/Return to Work Personnel Policy.
-This reference provides further information about the modified duty return-to-work policy for work-related as well as non-work-related illnesses or injuries.
+This reference provides further information about the modified duty/return-to-work policy for work-related as well as non-work-related illnesses or injuries.
 It does not supersede the above referenced policy.
+The Agency's Safety Officer is also the Return to Work and Worker's Compensation Coordinator.